jonaslindemann/NAISS-support-web/docs/login/ssh_login.md

 * By default PIs, staff and administrators will be asked to authenticate themselves with a second factor, a Time-based One-time Password (TOTP).
   : Any TOTP authentication app such as e.g. andOTP, FreeOTP, Authy, Google Authenticator or Duo Mobile can be used.
     Use the same app as you used when you registered for the first time for SUPR two-factor authentication.
 * Click on the blue ‘Prove My Identity to PDC’ button.
 If you get a “Permission Denied” error it may be because your PDC and SUPR accounts are not linked.
-Please contact PDC support.
+Please contact NAISS support.

 ## In the login portal